udacity/Bosch-Challenge/README.md

 **Submission file must meet naming standards**

-Your file must be named main.cpp and include all the code required to successfully complete the Challenge.
+Your .zip file must include main.cpp and all the code required to successfully compile.
 In addition, you must use the following map name in your code: highway_map_bosch1.csv